D. Boral Capital Maintains Anavex Life Sciences (AVXL) Buy Recommendation

 See our leaderboard of companies with the largest price target upside.

 The projected annual revenue for Anavex Life Sciences is 313MM.
-The projected annual non-GAAP EPS is 0.13, a decrease of 44.31% from the prior forecast.
+The projected annual non-GAAP EPS is 0.13.

 What is the Fund Sentiment?